Motsai/EHAL/README.md

 Library source code on GitHub at https://github.com/I-SYST/EHAL

 * Need to port a specific driver or MCU ?
 Put your request in issues.
 It will get done eventually.
 If you want to have it faster, a fee based port is available.

+* EHAL is being outgrown.
+We've moved to the new [IOsonata](https://github.com/IOsonata/IOsonata) in order to support more archtecture & platforms.
+We are re-organizing the new library for easier project integrations in order to response to more demands for other environnements.
+Current status : progressing well.
+New features will be added to the IOsanata.
+We will keep updating EHAL for bug fixes.
+If you are new user or starting a new project, it would be best to start with IOsonata.
+Thank you for your supports.
 ---

 external vendors' SDK and library required :
 ---